Custom Event Setup

 Can You Sous Vide Frozen Steak?

-Yes, you can sous vide frozen steak.
+Yes, you can sous vide frozen steak directly.
 However, it requires a longer cooking time compared to fresh steak or thawed steak at the same temperature.
 If you have never thawed steak, it is advisable to add an extra hour to the cooking time given in the recipe to ensure thorough thawing.

 For instance, if your sous vide recipe suggests 1 hour for a non-frozen steak, you should cook the frozen steak for at least 2 hours.
 However, if your steak is particularly thick, over 2 inches, then you should add 1.5 to 2 hours.